Efficiently Track Your PostgreSQL High Availability Architecture's Performance with Datasentinel

 OR

-1. Configure a connection for each cluster in AgentLess mode from the console.
+1. Set up a connection for each cluster using the AgentLess method, directly from the platform UI or via the API

 Make sure to specify a common property, or TAG, for all three instances.